 The project has a Resource Estimate of approximately 12.9 million tons of Measured and Indicated resources at an average grade of 0.12 percent U3O8 (30.3 million lbs.
 U3O8), including 18.4 million pounds of Reserves.

 Permitting and licensing of the project is well-advanced.
 In order to place Sheep Mountain into production, a final environmental impact statement (EIS) is required from the U.S. Bureau of Land Management (BLM).
-In January 2015, the BLM issued a draft EIS, and is expected to issue a final EIS and approve the Plan of Operations by mid-2016.
+In January 2015, the BLM issued a draft EIS, and is expected to issue a final EIS and approve the Plan of Operations by mid- to late-2016.

 Energy Fuels intends to redevelop Sheep Mountain using both conventional underground and open pit mining methods with uranium produced in a new heap leach extraction process.

 The current plan calls for production of 1.5 million pounds per year, and a mine life of 15 years for the open pit operation with an additional 5 years allotted for mine closure and reclamation.
 The estimated mine life of the underground operation is 11 years.
 The estimated mine life of the underground operation is 11 years.

 The Henry Mountains Complex is a contiguous group of uranium properties which includes the Tony M/Southwest Deposit, the Copper Bench/Indian Bench Deposit, and the Tony M Mine.
 The 2012 NI 43-101 Technical Report on the Complex shows approximately 2.5 million tons of Indicated resources with an average grade of 0.27 percent U3O8 (12.8 million pounds U3O8) and approximately 1.61 million tons of Inferred resources with an average grade of 0.25 percent U3O8 (8.08 million pounds U3O8).